topwebmaster/mezzanine/docs/settings.rst

 ``TWITTER_DEFAULT_QUERY``
 -------------------------

 Twitter query to use for the default query type.

+*Note:* Once you change this from the default, you'll need to configure each of the oAuth consumer/access key/secret settings.
+Please refer to `http://dev.twitter.com <http://dev.twitter.com>`_ for more information on creating an application and acquiring these settings.

 Default: ``'from:stephen_mcd mezzanine'``